Auckland DHB, Maternal Mental Health

 Course facilitator: Camilla Widgery, Psychotherapist

-South Auckland & Papakura: spaces available now for individual and group work
+South Auckland & Papakura: Spaces available for individual and group work

 Course facilitator: Hadiyyeh Zohoori-Dossa

-Central Auckland: Spaces available now for individual and next group starts January 2018
+Central Auckland: Spaces available for individual and group work

 Course facilitator: Stacey Randell, Social Worker

-Central Auckland : Spaces available now for individual one-on-one work, next group held in Feb 2018
+Central Auckland : Spaces available for individual and group work

 Course facilitator: Nicola Hahn, Counsellor

-East Auckland (Glen Innes): Spaces available now for individual work.
-Next group starts Feb 2018 (both offered free of charge).
-Ph (09) 570 6250 Email: firstname.lastname@example.org
+East Auckland (Glen Innes): Spaces available now for individual & group work.

 Course facilitator: Anne Purcell, Counsellor